 Many publishers send frequent, unsolicited emails requesting submissions to their journals, books, and conferences, often considered spam by the recipient.
 University of California policy prohibits the campus from being an arbiter of email content, however individuals can set preferences for which messages they wish to receive.

-To block an individual or a domain from sending you email, log in to your UCSF Email Quarantine/Digest, select Lists, Blocked Senders List, then New.
+To block an individual or a domain from sending you email, log in to your UCSF Email Quarantine/Digest using your single sign on password, select Lists, Blocked Senders List, then New.
 Add the sender email address or domain (e.g. spammer.com) to be blocked.
 See additional guidance from UCSF on avoiding spam.

 Visit our Open Access Publishing page for more information or to connect with a scholarly communication expert.